Lantah/Gravity/docs/fuzzing.md

 ---

-This is a little howto on using the [AFL][0] (["American Fuzzy Lop"][1]) fuzzer with stellar-core.
+This is a little howto on using the [AFL][0] (["American Fuzzy Lop"][1]) fuzzer with gramr.
 Support for this is still preliminary but it has already shaken a couple bugs out and will no doubt find more the further down this road we go, so you're encouraged to give this a try.